Developer Interface

 • username – username to access the API

-• password – username to access the API
+• password – password to access the API

 • api_version – version of the API.
 Defaults to 1